kkumyk/python-and-sql-for-data-engineering/SQL/postgres/interview-prep/sql-tasks-by-topic.md

--- 	DENSE_RANK() — slower than ROW_NUMBER() with large data
--- 	Nested MAX queries — clear, but does 2 subqueries -- 	NOT IN — safe but less optimal if many duplicates -- 	RANK() — less efficient due to gaps
+-- 	NOT IN — safe but less optimal if many duplicates -- 	RANK() — less efficient due to gaps
 -- 	Self-join — correct but costly